sindelfinden/brand-perceptual-mapping-nlp/README.md

 This repository provides a fully reproducible R-based pipeline for constructing brand perceptual maps from large-scale consumer review data using TF-IDF, Word2Vec, and Sentence-BERT representations.

-The implementation accompanies the research paper:
+The implementation accompanies the research paper entitled:

 **"Uncovering Latent Brand Positions from Consumer Reviews: An Embedding-Based Approach to Perceptual Mapping"**